GaryWBurrows/datasharing/README.md

-##This is a forked repository produced (by Gary Burrows) as part of the Data Scientist's Toolbox course project.
+###This is a forked repository of jtleek/datasharing created (by Gary Burrows) as part of the Data Scientist's Toolbox course project.

 How to share data with a statistician